engity-com/bifroest/docs/reference/auditlog/recording.md

 * Without `encryptionPublicKey` or `encryptionPublicKeyFile`, Bifröst stores signed, compressed native `.bcast` artifacts.
 * With an encryption recipient, Bifröst stores signed CBOR `.becast` artifacts whose compressed event groups are independently encrypted with age.

-Encrypted inspection without the private age key verifies only the signed outer envelope, **not** decrypted content or claimed status.
-Full export verifies the content.
+Encrypted inspection or verification without the private age key checks only the signed outer envelope, **not** decrypted content or claimed status. [`recording verify`](../cli/recording/verify.md) with a matching key checks the full content without exporting a Cast; `--require-full` fails rather than accepting outer-only verification.
+Full export also verifies the content.
 Even encrypted artifacts expose metadata such as recording ID and timing; protect them.
 See the [native format](../../formats/recording.md) and [test vectors](../../formats/recording-vectors.md) for wire details.

 Switching between `.bcast` and `.becast`, or between recording-only and audited mode, requires a new empty Recording directory.
 If an audit journal is enabled, changing its recipient also requires a new empty audit-log directory.
 Preserve old evidence and decryption keys.
 If the signing key is lost, Bifröst refuses to regenerate it over existing history.